ISI-FLYOVER/nematus/README_arch.md

 In the decoder, each c vector is a linear combination of the h vectors, so c must also now have dimension 2548.
-Any weight matrices in the decoder that directly multiple h or c must therefore be extended as well.
+Any weight matrices in the decoder that directly touch h or c must therefore be extended as well, but note that we maintain length 1024 for the decoder hidden state.

 Below, the proposed new dimensions are shown following 'pv -->'.
 It looks like 4 weight matrices must be updated.

 ```
 embedding